Mrudula-intelizign/Generative-adversarial-network-/README.md

 A **Generative Adversarial Network (GAN)** is a type of deep learning model used to **generate realistic data** by learning the underlying distribution of a dataset.

+## Dataset
+- **MNIST**: Handwritten digits dataset with 70,000 grayscale images of size 28x28.
+- Used for training the GAN to generate new digit images similar to the MNIST dataset.

 ## How GANs Work

 A GAN consists of **two neural networks** that compete with each other: